U.S. Route 285: History

 The short segment between US 50 at Salida and US 24 at Buena Vista closely parallels the original U.S. Route 650, which was designated in 1926, but eliminated in 1936 when US 285 was commissioned along its present extent from Sanderson to Denver, mostly replacing state-numbered highways.

 Between Bailey and Nathrop, south of Buena Vista, Colorado, US 285 mostly follows the route of the Denver, South Park and Pacific Railroad.
 The highway passes by the historic community of Como, which became in its day, the natural central hub for the Denver South Park & Pacific.
 This town was the junction point of three main lines run by the railroad: from Denver to Como across Kenosha Pass; from Como to Leadville via Boreas and Fremont Passes; and from Como to Gunnison and beyond via Trout Creek Pass and the famous Alpine Tunnel.
 At Kenosha Pass in Park County, CO, remains part of a wye used by the railroad to turn around helper locomotives that assisted trains to ascend the steep mountain passes.

+On December 18, 2024, the highway was the site of a fatal wreck when a truck was struck by a Union Pacific Railroad freight train at the level crossing in Pecos, Texas.

+In popular culture

+US-285 appeared in the Season 2 episode of Stargate SG-1 called "1969".
+When the military convoy that SG-1 was being transported in breaks down, a sign in the background clearly shows they are on US-285.
+They would travel back east largely following US-66.